yleeyilin/tp/docs/DeveloperGuide.md

 1. The user launches the application.
 2. The user inputs `/search ; name : Poochie` into the CLI.
-3. The address book is updated to display all contact cards that match the search queries.
+3. PoochPlanner is updated to display all contact cards that match the search queries.

 **Aspect: How to implement search command using multiple field inputs:**